iboB/ibob.github.com/_posts/2025-02-20-concepts-specialization-fwd-decl.md

 I recently started using C++ concepts.
 Yes, it took me five years.
 Well, the main reason for avoiding them was the need to support older standards, but also, I didn't see any particular need.
 The differences between concepts and "old-school" (say, `enable_if`-based) SFINAE are purely cosmetic.
 There is seemingly nothing which is possible with concepts and impossible with `enable_if`.
 Concepts are just syntactic sugar.
 They make some things easier.
 Plus, they offer (arguably[^1]) better error messages.

-## This One Thing Is Possible With Concepts, but Not With Sfinae
+## This One Thing Is Possible With Concepts, but Not With SFINAE
 ### `enable_if` Fans Are Furious

 Notice that I did say "seemingly"?
 Yes, there is one thing which makes concepts superior.
 There is one thing concepts allow you, which is impossible with pre-C++20 SFINAE.
 It is extensibility.